david-hirst/onto-vae/weighted_loss_analysis/weighted_loss_analysis.md

 For each subset, we trained the exisitng OntoVAE model for a further 100 epochs, using only the subset as input data as well as the corresponing derived weights.
 We also carried out finetuning without weights, as well as with a vector of randomly generated weights.
 Each finetuning run was carried out independently of the others, meaning only the initial trained model was used as a starting point.

 We evaluated each finetuned model by generating decoder node values for each sample.
 For each decoder node, we trained a seperate naive Bayes classifier with 10-fold cross validation and computed the median area under the curve (AUC).
 The median AUC indicates how useful a node was for the classification of samples with respect to the two tissue types.
 The empirical cumulative distribution of AUC scores are shown below for each subset and weighting method.

-The empirical cumulative distribution of AUC scores
+We observe that for liver and spleen, the decoder nodes already classify the samples well and there is little gain form using the derived weights.
+However, for the other tissue pairs there was a noticiable improvement in the overall distriubtion of AUC scores after using the derived weights in the finetuning.

 <p align="center">
 <img src="images/AUC-EDCF-plots.png">